This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 Aside from many examples in the Gonzo Buddy Cop Film above, lone examples might include – a miniature detective in Dollman (1990); a psychic cop in Scanner Cop (1994) and sequel; the completely madcap Hong Kong film Mad Detective (2007) concerning a detective who can see people’s inner personalities; Officer Downe (2016) about an officer resurrected from the dead; and WolfCop (2014) and sequel concerning a werewolf detective.

-In more realistic portrayals, one could add Ray Liotta’s psychopathic officer in the thriller Unlawful Entry (1992) and the psychopathic deputy sheriff played by Stacey Keach and Casey Affleck in respectively The Killer Inside Me (1976) and The Killer Inside Me (2010).
+In more realistic portrayals, one could add Ray Liotta’s psychopathic officer in the thriller Unlawful Entry (1992), the psychopathic deputy sheriff played by Stacey Keach and Casey Affleck in respectively The Killer Inside Me (1976) and The Killer Inside Me (2010) and Danny Geva in Rabies (2010).

 The Stephen King adaptation Desperation (2006) features a possessed small town sheriff.